m-sohaib-bari/M-Sohaib-Bari/README.md

 - 👋 Hi, I’m @M-Sohaib-Bari
-- 👀 I’m interested in python, javascript, reactjs, nodejs
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning c++ and javascript
-- 💞️ I’m looking to collaborate on projects related python
+- 💞️ I’m looking to collaborate on projects related python, javascript, and c++.
 - 📫 How to reach me : msbm290@gmail.com

 <!---